Leoleojames1/Borchs_AI_Reading_List/readme.md

 ## [Tool Use, Unified](https://huggingface.co/blog/unified-tool-use)

+There is now a unified tool use API across several popular families of models.
+This API means the same code is portable - few or no model-specific changes are needed to use tools in chats with Mistral, Cohere, NousResearch or Llama models.
+In addition, Transformers now includes helper functionality to make tool calling even easier, as well as complete documentation and examples for the entire tool use process.
+Support for even more models will be added in the near future.

 ## [AI Apps in a Flash with Gradio's Reload Mode](https://huggingface.co/blog/gradio-reload)

+How you can build a functional AI application quickly with Gradio's reload mode.

 ## [Llama can now see and run on your device - welcome Llama 3.2](https://huggingface.co/blog/llama32)

+Llama 3.2 is out!
+Today, we welcome the next iteration of the Llama collection to Hugging Face.
+This time, we’re excited to collaborate with Meta on the release of multimodal and small models.
+Ten open-weight models (5 multimodal models and 5 text-only ones) are available on the Hub.